-Northern Gannets are commonly seen during our whale watching trips at all times of the year, but are most abundant in Spring, Fall and Winter.
-During the hight of Summer it is mostly Juvenile birds that are seen in our waters.
+Northern Gannets are commonly seen during our whale watching trips at all times of the year but are most abundant in Spring, Fall, and Winter.
+During the height of Summer, it is mostly Juvenile birds that are seen in our waters.

 The lone representative of the Booby family in Massachusetts area, the Northern Gannet is without a doubt one of the most spectacular seabirds you might encounter on a whale watching trip to Stellwagen Bank or Jeffrey’s Ledge.